CAIDA/catalog-data/sources/recipe/how_to_search_the_catalog/Readme.md

 If object ids are found in the search query, objects are removed from the matching set if they do not have a direct link to all the objects with a matching object id.
+It's important to note that an object's id is not its type and name, but its type and shortName.
+For example, the dataset "How to Parse CYMRU Bogan Data"'s short name is "bogons" so it's id is "dataset:bogons".

 Currently we only support the key word `types`.
 If `types` is provided, then it's value is split on the `,` character into a set of types and stored in the `types` set.